Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories: Introduction

-In this work, we provide a systematic sensitivity estimate for $H\to s\bar{s}$ at a lepton collider, alongside updated precision projections for other hadronic Higgs decays.
-We show that, with the proposed tagging methods, the projected precision for $\sigma(ZH) \times \text{Br}(H\to c\bar{c})$ and $\sigma(ZH) \times \text{Br}(H\to gg)$ improves by about 42\% and 26\%, respectively, compared with the CEPC published results~\cite{An_2019}.
-For $H\to s\bar{s}$, we provide a benchmark sensitivity of $1.3\sigma$ for single $ZH\to \nu\nu s\bar{s}$ channel, marking a significant step towards probing the strange Yukawa coupling.
+In this work, we develop and validate a measurement-oriented two-stage analysis strategy for hadronic Higgs decays at a future lepton collider.
+In addition to providing a systematic sensitivity estimate for $H\to s\bar{s}$ and updated precision projections for other hadronic Higgs decays, we also examine the complementarity of different jet taggers and the physical interpretation of the event-level classifier.
+We show that, with the proposed tagging methods, the projected precision for $\sigma(ZH) \times \text{Br}(H\to c\bar{c})$ and $\sigma(ZH) \times \text{Br}(H\to gg)$ improves by about 43\% and 29\%, respectively, compared with the CEPC published results~\cite{An_2019}.
+For $H\to s\bar{s}$, we provide a benchmark sensitivity of $1.5\sigma$ for single $ZH\to \nu\nu s\bar{s}$ channel, marking a significant step towards probing the strange Yukawa coupling.

 This paper is organized as follows.
 In Sec.~\ref{sec:method} we describe the collider and detector setup, event generation, jet reconstruction and flavor tagging, as well as the event selection and multivariate analysis strategy.
 Section~\ref{sec:results} presents the jet- and event-level performance and the projected sensitivities to $\sigma(ZH)\times\mathrm{Br}(H\to b\bar b,\, c\bar c,\, gg,\, s\bar s)$, including a comparison with the CEPC Higgs benchmark~\cite{An_2019} and FCC-ee projections~\cite{DelVecchio:2025gzw}.
 We conclude and discuss future prospects in Sec.~\ref{sec:conclusion}.